See when your FERS pension, supplement, TSP, and Social Security actually line up

 Compare retiring at 57, 60, or 62 instead of guessing from a single summary number.

-Federal-style controls for pension timing, supplement years, spouse coordination, and later pension changes.
+Shown here: the full planner desktop app with federal-style controls for pension timing, supplement years, spouse coordination, and later pension changes.

 You do not need to read the whole page before getting value.
 This is the fastest path.

-Open the free federal example
+Open the guided federal planner

 Check the handoff year